sanity-io/sanity/packages/@sanity/studio-hints/README.md

 Helpful stuff appears

+This plugin is an implementation of `part:@sanity/default-layout/sidecar`.
+As such, it export the three things it is required to:

+ - `SidecarToggleButton` React component: The button which will appear in the NavBar to toggle on/off the Sidecar
+ - `SidecarLayout` React component: The content of the Sidecar (once it has appeared)

-## In your sanity.json, add
+## In the sanity.json file of your Studio, add
 ```
 {
-  "implements": "part:@sanity/studio-hints/config",
+  "implements": "part:@sanity/default-layout/sidecar-config",
   "path": "studioHintsConfig.js"
 }
 ```